Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Theoretical Derivation

 \section{Theoretical Derivation}

 Scalar and vector potentials are defined using charge $\rho$ and current $\mathbf{J}$ densities as

-here $\lbrcurs$ is radius vector from charge location at retarded time $t_r$ up to the point, where potential fields are being observed, and $\lrcurs$ is its magnitude. $t_r$ is ``retarded'' time, i.e. time at which scalar potential was ``emitted'' by a charge element or vector potential was ``emitted'' by a current element. $\mathbf{r}$, $r$ and $\mathbf{\hat{r}}$ are correspondingly radius vector from the origin of reference coordinate system up to the point of observation, its magnitude and its unit vector.
+here $\lbrcurs$ is radius vector from charge location at retarded time $t_r$ up to the point, where potential fields are being observed, and $\lrcurs$ is its magnitude. $t_r$ is ``retarded'' time, i.e. time at which scalar potential was ``emitted'' by a charge element or vector potential was ``emitted'' by a current element. $\mathbf{r}$, $r$ and $\bf{\hat{r}}$ are correspondingly radius vector from the origin of reference coordinate system up to the point of observation, its magnitude and its unit vector.
 Radius vector from origin of reference system up to the point where charge or current element is located at retarded time $t_r$ is denoted as $\mathbf{r}'$ and $\mathbf{r}' = \mathbf{r}-\lbrcurs$.
 The point of observation is where we want to find the electric and magnetic fields.
 In this paper we will use spherical coordinate system, as it is used for derivation of dipole radiation in classical case, Fig. \ref{fig:dipole}.
 The unit vectors of the spherical frame are $\mathbf{\hat{r}}$, $\bm{\hat{\theta}}$ and $\bm{\hat{\phi}}$.

 All of the derivation will be done for point charges.
-However in reality we should employ in the analysis small finite conductive spheres instead of point charges, due to the fact that by definition charge value of point charges (like electron) is constant.
+However in reality we should employ in the analysis small finite conductive spheres instead of point charges, due to the fact that by definition charge value of the point charges (e.g. an electron) is constant.
 If we assume that electric potential on the outside surface of the small conducting sphere changes simultaneously, then the analysis will not change if point charges are used instead of finite but small spheres.
 Therefore bear in mind that even though point charge is used in the analysis, in reality we mean finite but small spheres, charge magnitude of which can change.
 In other words, it might be said that in this analysis radius of small spheres is taken as negligible compared to any other spatial dimensions of the system.
+Similarly, cross section of the current carrying wire, which connects the two conducting spheres, is assumed to be negligible.
 The scalar and vector potentials of a point charge $q$ and of a steady current $\mathbf{I}$ for classical low velocity case ($\frac{v}{c} \ll 1$) are given as